 Kids at that age would have a difficult time learning about different clothing materials

-Pressing buttons
+1. Pressing buttons

-Drawing the clothes presented on a screen
+3. Drawing clothing items shown on a screen

 We decided to add a screen as it helps kids better visualize the clothing items they choose.
 Since kids aged 3-5 are still unable to read, providing visual and audio cues is important.